-W3C's primary activity is to developing protocols and guidelines that ensure long-term growth for the Web.
+W3C's primary activity is to develop protocols and guidelines that ensure long-term growth for the Web.
 W3C's standards define key parts of what makes the World Wide Web work.
 Learn more about W3C's mission.

 W3C does not have a single physical headquarters.
 There are four institutions, however, that "host" W3C: MIT (in Cambridge, MA, USA), ERCIM (in Sophia-Antipolis, France), Keio University (near Tokyo, Japan), and Beihang University (in Beijing, China).